Tyler Stephenson Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Rangers pitching staff ranks sixth in the league.
+- The 9.4 strikeouts per nine innings put together by the Rangers pitching staff ranks seventh in MLB.

-- The Rangers' 3.46 team ERA ranks sixth across all MLB pitching staffs.
+- The Rangers' 3.59 team ERA ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to surrender the third-fewest home runs in baseball (17 total, 0.8 per game).
+- The Rangers give up the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Perez (3-1) gets the starting nod for the Rangers in his fifth start of the season.
-He's put together a 3.38 ERA in 21 1/3 innings pitched, with 19 strikeouts.
+- Gray (1-1) gets the starting nod for the Rangers in his fifth start of the season.
+He's put together a 3.72 ERA in 19 1/3 innings pitched, with 15 strikeouts.

-- The left-hander last appeared on Wednesday against the Kansas City Royals, when he went 5 2/3 innings, allowing three earned runs while giving up eight hits.
+- The righty last pitched on Saturday against the Oakland Athletics, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

-- In four games this season, the 32-year-old has put up a 3.38 ERA and 8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.
+- In four games this season, the 31-year-old has amassed an ERA of 3.72, with 7 strikeouts per nine innings.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.